plutoichor/PlutoIchor/README.md

-# Selamat Datang di page Saya 👋
+# Welcome to my page 👋

 ## 📌 About Me
 Hello!
 I'm Christian Dimas Sidauruk, usually called Christian or Dimas.
 I'm an undergraduate student at Binus University, majoring in Game Application and Technology, and based in Jakarta, Indonesia.
 I have a long-standing passion for game development, especially game design and programming, and am constantly improving myself in both skills and knowledge.